ericjohannesson/cmd-sync/README.md

 # cmd-sync
-A bash-script for making the file structure of a *destination directory* identical to the file structure of a *source directory* (without changing the source), where each destination file is the result of applying an arbitrary *shell command* to the corresponding source file.
+A bash-script for making the file structure of a *destination directory* identical to the file structure of a *source directory* (without changing the source), where each destination file is the result of applying a user-specified *shell command* to the corresponding source file.

 The script uses **GNU find** for listing the path and modification-time of each file, and **GNU diff** for determining the least amount of changes required.
 If a file named `.cmd-sync-ignore` is present immediately inside the *source directory*, each line of which is a regular expression that can be interpreted by **GNU grep**, the script will ignore files whose path matches either of these expressions.